Talkin’ ’bout the Claudettes…

 Greg also picks The Claudettes’ NO HOTEL as one of his top Chicago albums of 2015

-JEFF ELBEL, CHICAGO SUN-TIMES Chicago’s premiere punk-blues piano-drums duo are back in high gear.
-(Yana is) an exotic and musical soul, propelling sultry French ye-ye numbers with brassy delivery reminiscent of a young Shirley Bassey.
+JEFF ELBEL, CHICAGO SUN-TIMES Chicago’s premiere punk-blues piano band are back in high gear.
 Their fusion of sounds (ranges) from Otis Spann to the Minutemen and from Ray Charles to Raymond Scott…(and they) do wicked things to standards.

 NEW CITY (CHICAGO) Definitely one you should be spinning…there’s enough energy going on to power your average Third World airport…barreling, hyper-saloon piano banging…you have to hear it to believe it…Chicago’s own neo-vaudeville barnstormers!